-Use common sense and work with goats that have a temperament that will allow them to learn without risk of injury.
-As you learn to train your goats you can then move on to the bigger more determined goats.
+Use common sense and work with goats with a temperament that will allow them to learn without risk of injury.
+As you learn to train your goats, you can move on to the bigger, more determined goats.
 Remember to have more patience when dealing with these animals.
 Keeping your cool will help them better learn what is expected of them.

 Whether you are brand new to dairy goats, are a backyard goat owner, or want to get started with goats having a loving and hands-on approach is always best.
 Work with your goats from day one and teach them that you are the one that feeds them and the one your goat herd needs to trust.

 Raising dairy goats is such a fun and rewarding experience!
 I encourage you to read up on goat raising and all the basics before you begin.
-Fresh milk on a goat farm is a wonderful way to feed your family delicious and healthy milk, with just one or two goats you can fill your home with milk, cheese, butter and so much more!
+Fresh milk on a goat farm is a wonderful way to feed your family delicious and healthy milk.
+With just one or two goats, you can fill your home with milk, cheese, butter, and much more!